 4. The hukou system has implications for employers.
 For example, some employees (particularly local new graduates from foreign universities, or workers who have completed working & social security requirements) may be seeking sponsorship in order to apply for an urban hukou.
 In other cases, employee mobility could be limited by hukou regulations.

 China’s hukou system was introduced in 1958 as a modern means of population registration.
 It was set up as a part of the economic and social reforms of the initial years of the communist regime.
 In 1985, the hukou system took a large step in manifesting itself in the fabric of everyday society through the provision of personal identity cards.

 In its current version, the Hukou fulfills three main functions: the control of internal migration, the management of social protection, and the preservation of social stability.

-The control of internal migration is the first objective of the system of hukou.
-Each citizen must be registered at birth, similar to a census.
-The register, which is the hukou itself, contains each individual’s basic demographic information including among others, the following:
+The control of internal migration is the first objective of the hukou system.
+Each citizen must be registered at birth, similar to the way a census functions.
+The registry, which is the hukou itself, contains each individual’s basic demographic information, which includes the following:

 - Status, ie urban or rural;

 - Legal address;

 - Sector of activity;

 - Physical description.

 The Hukou system was originally created as a means to maintain a sense of social order, protect the rights of Chinese citizens, and “be of service to the establishment of socialism.”